 Number 9. – REYKA

 Reyka comes from Iceland (the country, duh) and is strictly made with pure spring water and filtered through rocks from a lava field , because according to their in-house science crew – makes it free from impurity.
 Which in turn echoes the worlds vision of Iceland’s reputation for purity and uniqueness.
 A clean, crisps vodka that is favoured for cocktails.

 Number 8. – Blavod

 Often seen as a gimmicky vodka, suitable only for halloween parties or novelty cocktails, Blavod is actually a solid vodka.
-Marketed as the world only true black vodka, it’s certainly unique.
+Marketed as the worlds only true black vodka, it’s certainly unique.
 The distinct black colouring doesn’t come from tampering after the batch is made, but is part of the distilling process; Blavod uses ‘Catechu’ a herb extract from the root of Acacia trees – it has no effect on the flavour and doesn’t tamper with what is an exceptionally smooth vodka.

 Number 7. – Smirnoff

 Often branded as a standard vodka, its easy to forget that Smirnoff is a premium product.
 Maybe not compared to some of the other vodkas on the list, but compare Smirnoff to the likes of Glenns or Red Square and you’ll quickly change your opinion.
 Also, it brings the opportunity to impart some vodka knowledge, Smirnoff is triple filtered right?
 So that makes it better?
 Not necessarily.
 The more times a vodka has been distilled, the worse quality the base ingredients are.
 That doesn’t however mean that this makes Smirnoff bad, Belvedere for example is distilled four times, because it comes from rye, which can be very bold and spicy – its about distilling it the appropriate number of times to gain the optimum flavour.